Esri/arcgis-pro-sdk-community-samples/Editing/CrowdPlannerTool/CrowdPlannerTool (C#).md

 1. Download the Community Sample data (see under the 'Resources' section for downloading sample data).
 The sample data contains a map package called 'CrowdPlannerProject.ppkx' which is required for this sample.
 Make sure that the Sample data is unzipped in c:\data and "C:\Data\CrowdPlanner" is available.
 1. Open this solution in Visual Studio.
 1. Click the build menu and select Build Solution.
-1. This solution is using the **System.Windows.Controls.DataVisualization.Toolkit Nuget**.
-If needed, you can install the Nuget from the "Nuget Package Manager Console" by using this script: "Install-Package System.Windows.Controls.DataVisualization.Toolkit".
 1. Click the Start button to open ArCGIS Pro.
 ArcGIS Pro will open.
 1. Open the map package "CrowdPlannerProject.ppkx" located in the "C:\Data\CrowdPlanner" folder since this project contains all required data.
 1. Click on the Add-in tab and see that a 'Crowd Planner Summary' button was added.